ElWizard666/HWHash/readme.md

 - Exports an ordered list in the same order as HWInfo UI
 - Exports to a JSON string
 - Exports a minified List or JSON strong
-*check the minified struct version below.*
+**check the minified struct version below.*
----

 Installation
 ---
-Nuget build is available
+Nuget package is available:
 ```c#
 NuGet\Install-Package HWHash -Version 1.1.0
 ```